 When do babies get a flat head?

-Flattening of baby’s head can start in the womb or during birth, but mostly it occurs after your baby’s born and is common in infancy.
+Flattening of baby’s head can start in the womb or during birth, but mostly it occurs after your baby’s born and is common in the first few months.

 Spotting the signs of flat head syndrome

 The best way to check your baby’s skull is from above.
-If your baby has plagiocephaly, the skull will look more like a sideways rectangle than an egg.
+If your baby has plagiocephaly, their skull will look more like a sideways rectangle than an egg.